-A ball valve seacock is installed on the inlet thru-hull for the livewell.
-It is necessary for the seacock to be in the open position to operate the livewell system.
+Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems, and on the discharge thru hull for some head systems.
+It is necessary for the seacocks to be in the open position to operate the livewell and washdown systems.
 The open position is identified by the orientation of the handle.
-If the handle is in line or parallel to the body of the valve the seacock is in the open position.
-If the handle is perpendicular to the body of the valve the seacock is in the closed position.
+If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
+If the handle is perpendicular to the body of the valve, the seacock is in the closed position.

-All seacocks should be in the closed position if not in use, or if the boat is unattended, to prevent water from entering if a plumbing component fails.
+All seacocks should be in the closed position if not in use or if the boat is unattended to prevent the taking on of water if a plumbing component fails.

-LIVEWELL - RAW WATER
+LIVEWELL-RAW WATER

-To operate the raw water livewell, open the seacock on the port side of the aft bilge.
-Plug the drain in the bottom of the livewell box and place the switch at the helm in the "on" position.
-The livewell will then fill with water through an inlet fitting near the bottom of the box.
-The water level will rise to a point slightly below the top of the livewell and will drain overboard through a screen overflow fitting.
+To operate the livewell, first open the seacock located on the port side of the aft rigging compartment.
+Place the livewell standpipe in the drain located at the bottom of the livewell; screw it down until the black flange makes contact with the flange on the drain fitting.
+The livewell switch at the helm should be in the "ON" position.
+Water will enter through an inlet near the top of the livewell and be distributed through a series of holes arranged vertically along the side of the livewell.
+The water will rise to a depth even with the strainer on the standpipe and drain overboard.

-If the seacock is left open and the pump is not "ON" the boats forward motion through the water will gradually fill the box.
+If the seacock is left open and the pump is not "ON", the boat's forward motion through the water will gradually fill the box.
 To prevent this inadvertent filling close the seacock when the livewell option is not in use.

 Under certain conditions placing the outboard engine(s) in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent an airlock turn the livewell "OFF" prior to any high RPM or constant reverse operation.
+To prevent an airlock, turn the livewell "OFF" prior to any high RPM or constant reverse operation.
 If the livewell pump becomes airlocked, correct this situation by turning the pump "OFF" for 20 seconds.